SarthakJShetty/Bias/README.md

 - The research themes data visualization is stored as a <a title="Data Visualization" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2018-12-31_17_11_Western_Ghats_Ecology_Conservation_Policy/Data_Visualization.html">.html file</a> in the LOGS directory and can be viewed in the browser.

 ## 5.0 Usage:

 To run the code and generate the topic distribution and trend of research graphs:

 		(Bias) E:\Bias python Bias.py --keywords="Western Ghats" --trends="Conservation"

-- This command will scrape the abstracts from Springer that are related to "Western Ghats", and calculate the frequency with which the term "Conservation" appears in their abstract.
+- This command will scrape the abstracts from <a title="Springer" href="https://link.springer.com/" target="_blank">Springer</a> that are related to "Western Ghats", and calculate the frequency with which the term "Conservation" appears in their abstract.

+## 6.0 Results:

+Currently, the <a title="LOGS" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/" target="_blank">results</a> from the various biodiversity runs are stored as tarballs, in the <a title="LOGS" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/" target="_blank">results</a>  folder, primarily to save space.

+To view the logs, topic-modelling results & trends chart from the tarballs, run the following commands:

+		tar zxvf <log_folder_to_be_unarchived>.tar.gz

+**Example:**

+To view the logs & results generated from the run on <a title="east Melanesian Islands" target="_blank" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2019-04-24_19_35_East_Melanesian_Islands.tar.gz">"East Melanesian Islands"</a>:

+		tar zxvf LOG_2019-04-24_19_35_East_Melanesian_Islands.tar.gz

-## 6.0 Known Issues:
+## 7.0 Issues:

 - The Scraper can only scrape abstracts from Springer at the moment